 Shock training weeks contain a planned increase in training difficulty, which can be achieved by increasing the number of sessions per week, increasing the difficulty of the exercises (i.e. by using higher power-output exercises), and/or by increasing the volume and intensity of each workout.
 The whole point of the shock training week is to cause a greater level of physiological adaptation, which will improve your performance if you allow it to, by for example, taking a recovery week after it.

 Taper weeks are only included in the Taper sub-phase.
 A taper normally takes up the 2 weeks before your fight.
 During the first week of the tapering period, training frequency should be maintained at around 80 % of pre-taper values in order to maintain technical proficiency.
 Training difficulty will fall by 40 % to 60 % over the first week, and by another 10 % to 20 % in the second week of the taper.
 During the taper, the fighter should incorporate several short, but high intensity training sessions that use long rest intervals in order to dissipate fatigue.
 The high intensity training will also help to maintain physiological adaptations from previous training.
 Strength training should be reduced to one or two sessions, all other session should be very low intensity, focusing on tactical preparation.
 The final week of the taper should feature just a few (i.e. one or two) high intensity sessions early in the week.

 Finally, the transition features a combination of recovery and developmental training weeks.

 I understand that this stuff can get a little confusing.
-If you’re interested in putting together your own, individualized, periodized training plan but need a little help, consider signing up for one of the MMA Training Bible’s Training Programs, which takes you through a step-by-step process.
+If you’re interested in putting together your own, individualized, periodized training plan but need a little help, consider signing up for one of the MMA Training Bible’s Step-by-Step Guide to Peak Performance, which takes you through a step-by-step process.
 Be sure to look out for our next article in the series on Performance Testing.